 Hannah, Mother of Samuel

-Samuel grew up to be a prophet.
-He served as a priest and a judge.
-He is described by some as one of the noblest of men and having the purest of characters.
-Samuel anoints the first two kings of Israel- Saul, and David, as instructed by God.
+Some describe him as one of the noblest of men and having the purest of characters.
+Samuel anoints the first two kings of Israel- King Saul and King David, as instructed by God.

 This answer-to-prayer child, whose name means “asked of, heard of God”, is a story of how God works out his sovereignty in the life of an intensely faithful, prayerful, spiritually mature woman.